 - 1. The perpetrator killed one or more persons. - 2.
-Such person or persons were either hors de combat, or were civilians, medical personnel, or religious personnel56 taking no active part in the hostilities.
+Such person or persons were either hors de combat, or were civilians, medical personnel, or religious personnel56 taking no active part in the hostilities. - 3.
+The perpetrator was aware of the factual circumstances that established this status. - The conduct took place in the context of and was associated with an armed conflict not of an international character.

-56 The term 'religious personnel' includes those non-confessional non-combatant military personnel carrying out a similar function.
+56 The term "religious personnel" includes those non-confessional non-combatant military personnel carrying out a similar function.